 He returned to the University of Oregon for a postdoctoral research position in a collaboration between the labs of Professor Michael Haley and Andrew Berglund.
 His work synthesizing pentamidine derivatives for medicinal and mechanistic studies was funded by a Myotonic Dystrophy Foundation fellowship and a Ruth L. Kirschstein NRSA.

-He became a member of Organic Consultants, Inc. in the fall of 2012.
+He became a member of Cascade Chemistry in the fall of 2012.

 Patrick Pinson, PhD